AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

   `http://localhost:4502/system/console/configMgr`

-A list of configurations will be shown:
+A list of configurations is shown:

 ![screen_shot_2012-02-15at52308pm-1](assets/screen_shot_2012-02-15at52308pm-1.png)

-There are two types of configurations available from the drop down lists on this screen:
+There are two types of configurations available from the drop-down lists on this screen:

 * **Configurations**